SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning

 \subsubsection{Fan-out Expansion}

 In fan-out expansion, the output dimension grows from $d_{\text{out}}$ to $d'_{\text{out}}$ ($>d_{\text{out}}$) while keeping $d_{\text{in}}$ unchanged, denoted by

-Naturally, fan-out expansion preserves activation RMS as long as the newly introduced output channels $\bm{W}'$ are distributionally consistent with the pre-expansion ones.
+Naturally, fan-out expansion preserves activation RMS as long as the newly introduced output channels $\tilde{\bm{W}}$ (i.e., the new rows of $\bm{W}'$) are distributionally consistent with the pre-expansion ones.
 Concretely, when the added rows are initialized by \emph{copying} or by \emph{randomly sampling} from the same distribution as the original weights, the expanded output $\bm{y}'$ remains distributionally aligned with $\bm{y}$ and thus retains the same RMS scale.